Moral Injury in First Responders and Military Service Members: Identification/ Research, Assessment, and Treatment Updates

-This online program contains two sessions.
+This online program is co-hosted by the Moral Injury Support Network for Servicewomen, Inc. and the Women Veterans Social Justice Network (WVSJ), and brought to you by WELLNESS4LIFESTEPS, LLC.
+It contains two sessions.
 Each session is worth 3.0 continuing education hours.
 The first session covers the latest research on military moral injury (MMI), available assessments, a debriefing process, resiliency, and a spiritually-based therapy.
 The second session will include modules on cultural competence when working with women veterans and how to help survivors of military sexual trauma (MST).
 The entire program can be purchased for $89 or participants can purchase a single session for $50.
 Register and pay here.

 Date: October 15, 2020

 This CEU program will provide a comprehensive view of military moral injury from multiple angles, including medical, psychological, spiritual, and cultural lenses.
 Presenters will describe military moral injury in detail, discuss military sexual trauma and institutional betrayal, and provide a variety of interventions and tools to assist clinicians, social workers, therapists, chaplains and other health providers in working with veterans.
 A special session on women veterans and cultural competency will be presented.

 |9:15 am – 9:30 am||Welcoming Remarks for Session 1||Dr. Daniel Roberts, BriGette McCoy|

 |9:30 am – 11:00 am||Moral Injury Definition, Assessments, and Spiritual-Integrated Cognitive Processing Therapy (Credit: 1.5 hrs)||Harold G. Koenig, MD|